dp-zini/CustomTube-Forever/README.md

 # CustomTube-Forever

-**CustomTube lives on.** The original CustomTube was discontinued in favour of StarTube, but the layout engine that made it great didn't go anywhere — it just needed someone to keep it running.
-This is that fork.
+**CustomTube lives on.** The original CustomTube was discontinued in favour of StarTube, but I hated how sluggish it felt with V3 so I took it upon myself to continue updating it.

 What if you could just CHOOSE your YouTube layout?
 Well, you still can.
 CustomTube-Forever lets you use almost any YouTube layout from 2008–2021, and it keeps working as YouTube changes underneath it.

 > This is a community-maintained fork of [lightbeam24/CustomTube](https://github.com/lightbeam24/CustomTube).
 All original credit goes to the original author; see [Credits](#credits) and the bundled `LICENSE`.
-Replace the repo links below with your own once you've pushed.

 ----